 First-timers visitors, consider watching the museum’s 15-minute educational video about the rig before venturing off on your own self-guided tour.
-Museum staff recommend setting aside at least an hour and half if you aim to explore the entire facility.
+Museum staff recommends setting aside at least an hour and a half if you aim to explore the entire facility.

 2002 Wharf Rd, Galveston, (409) 766-7827

 The Port of Houston offers a free educational boat tour of the Houston Shipping Channel.
 During the 90-minute round-trip tour, passengers will spot international cargo vessels and learn more about the Port of Houston, one of the nation’s busiest ports.